 intEditor.addEntry('bar',7)

-adapter.setColumnConfig('intdd', ddIntConf);
+adapter.setColumnConfig('intdd', ddIntConf)

-def adapter = gridHelper.initDbGridEditor()
+DbGridEditorDefinitionAdapter adapter = gridHelper.initDbGridEditor()

-adapter.configure(report, 'TABLE)
+adapter.configure(report, 'T_AGG_CUSTOMER')

 .columns()